11:11 (numerology)

 In numerology, 11:11 is considered to be a significant moment in time for an event to occur.
 It is seen as an example of synchronicity, as well as a favorable sign or a suggestion towards the presence of spiritual influence.
 It is additionally thought that the repetition of numbers in the sequence adds "intensity" to them and increases the numerological effect.

 Critics highlight the lack of substantial evidence for this assertion, and they gesture towards confirmation bias and post-hoc analysis as a scientific explanation for any claims related to the significance or importance of 11:11 and other such sequences.
 Through observations made in the study of statistics, specifically chaos theory and the law of truly large numbers, skeptics explain these anecdotal observations as a coincidence and an inevitability, rather than as any particular indication towards significance.

 Significance in Christianity

-Within Protestant Christianity the number 11 or 11:11 has no inherent significance, except for those who attempt to use the superstition in interpreting the Bible.
+While the number 11 or 11:11 has no inherent significance within Protestant Christianity, some people have attempted to apply this belief to the Bible by citing chapters and verses such as Genesis 11:11, Proverbs 11:11, Matthew 11:11, Mark 11:11, and so on.